 Awareness

-Awareness that certain factors may increase your likelihood of mental health challenges, e.g. infertility, difficult birth, traumatic past experiences, living in a rural or remote area.
+Awareness that certain factors can increase your likelihood of experiencing a perinatal mental health challenge, e.g. infertility, difficult birth, traumatic past experiences, living in a rural or remote area.

 Prepare